bittorrenttorque/btapp/README.md

 #### Things to note:

-Lets take a moment to look at that function call.
-First off, its important to note that all functions provided by the torrent client are in the bt member of each object.
-If you look at the [api viewer](http://pwmckenna.github.com/btapp_api_viewer/ "api"), you'll notice that this call doesn't quite match the signature that is displayed there.
+First off, it is important to note that all functions provided by the torrent client are in the bt member of each object.
+This is neglected in the api viewer, but keep it in mind when trying to make function calls.
+Take *connect_remote* for example.
+If you look at the [api viewer](http://pwmckenna.github.com/btapp_api_viewer/ "api"), you'll see this appearing as a function off of the base object (btapp in the viewer).
+However, inspecting our newly created Btapp objects (*local* or *remote*) in the debugger, you'll see a 'bt' attribute with numerous stored...

+Secondly, you'll notice that this call doesn't quite match the signature that is displayed there.
 Which brings us to a pretty important aspect of this library...

-Everything is asynchronous!
+__Everything__ is asynchronous!
 So you must provide a callback argument as the first argument for every bt (those in the bt member) function call, then continue with the documented arguments.
-The callback receives a data blob that varies depending on the function.
+The callback receives a data blob that varies depending on the function, but is generally the return value of the function.

 ## Utilities